JefferyRoeder/zillow_project/README.md

 ## Installing

-You will need the following Python files from the respository to run the project: acquire.py, prep.py, split_scale.py, and model.ipynb
+You will need the following Python files from the respository to run the project: acquire.py, prep.py, split_scale.py, exploration, feature_selection, and model_final.ipynb

 ## Running the model